The Difference Between A Territory And A Country

 You don't need to reside in Slovakia to have Slovak citizenship and passport

 This small nation in the heart of Europe may have never occurred to you, particularly in terms of becoming a citizen.
 Until recently, no dual citizenship statute was precluded, even considering the possibility.
 However, this citizenship by descent program may be a good fit if you trace your Slovak ancestors back three generations.
 Living there will require you to learn the language since English is not widely spoken, but it offers prospective economic prospects, particularly in Slovakia's city, Bratislava.
+In Bratislava, most people know the English language, at least at a conversational level.
+If not, they are happy to help in any way they can.

 If you don't want to reside there but want to have Slovak citizenship in your passport portfolio, it's a wonderful alternative for a Tier A passport.
 It will allow you to live, work, travel across the European Union, and travel visa-free to hundreds of additional countries.
 A Slovak passport will be worth your time if you've always wanted European citizenship but never had the funds to do it.